CrowdStrike/MISP-tools/README.md

 [![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20%40CrowdStrike&style=social&url=https%3A%2F%2Ftwitter.com%2FCrowdStrike)](https://twitter.com/CrowdStrike)

 # MISP
-This repository contains solutions related to integrating CrowdStrike Intel with the [MISP project](https://github.com/MISP/MISP).
+This repository is focused on solutions for integrating CrowdStrike with the [MISP project](https://github.com/MISP/MISP).

-- [Manual Import](#manual-import) - Manually import Actors, Indicators or Reports from CrowdStrike into your MISP instance.
+- [Manual Import](#manual-import) - Manually import Actors, Indicators or Reports from CrowdStrike Falcon X into your MISP instance.
+- [MISP Modules](#modules) - MISP modules that leverage CrowdStrike.

 ## Manual import
-This solution will import actors, indicators or reports from CrowdStrike Threat Intel into your MISP instance from a specified number of days backwards in time.
+This solution will import actors, indicators or reports from CrowdStrike Falcon X into your MISP instance from a specified number of days backwards in time.

 This solution supports standalone execution as well as container deployment.